laurap-dev/gradebook-docs/faq.md

 - Enable "Include Assignment Details"
 - Enable "Include Attendance" if desired
 - Check date range includes all assignments
-- Verify data exists in gradebook
+- Verify data exists in GradeBook

 ### How do I customize reports?